Zions' Lori Chillingworth Wins Our Community Impact Award

 Zions views itself as a model for other companies.
 It started a formal mentoring program for women in 2009 — since expanded to include men — and of the more 500 employees that have participated, roughly 35% have received promotions.
 The bank, a unit of the $58 billion-asset Zions Bancorp., also has four women on its 11-person executive management team.

-"My goal is to ensure that we have a mentoring program, career-development program and training program in place so that our [women] officers are building their skill levels and increasing the strength of their performance," he says.
+"My goal is to ensure that we have a mentoring program, career-development program and training program in place so that our [female] officers are building their skill levels and increasing the strength of their performance," Anderson says.
 "Then we can increase the numbers."

 The Women's Leadership Institute is only the latest in a long string of initiatives that Chillingworth has developed to benefit women and other frequently underserved demographics.
 She joined Zions in 1997 to start the Women's Financial Group, which offers women financial planning assistance as they work toward their personal and professional goals.
 She was also a founding board member of the Pete Suazo Business Center, which helps people in Salt Lake City's Latino community navigate the process of taking out small-business loans.
 And over a decade ago she rolled out the bank's Smart Women Grants program, which awards $3,000 to 10 Utah women each year to support their projects in business, education, the arts and community development.